genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>
 A>    The following exercises should help you understand the concept of an error controlling procedure.
 You can think of it as defnining a set of instructions, such as "reject all the null hypothesis for  for which p-values < 0.0001" or "reject the null hypothesis for the 10 features with smallest p-values".
 Then, knowing the p-values are random variables, we use statistical theory to compute how many mistakes, on average, will we make if we follow this procedure.
 More precisely we commonly bounds on these rates, meaning that we show that they are smaller than some predermined value.
 A>
-A>    As described in the video, we can compute different error rates.
+A>    As described in the text, we can compute different error rates.
 The FWER tells us the probability of having at least one false positive.
 The FDR is the expected rate of rejected null hypothesis.
 A>
 A>    Note 1: the FWER and FDR are not procedures but error rates.
 We will review procedures here and use Monte Carlo simulations to estimate their error rates.
 A>